Spark4444/CSSPrettify/README.md

 ## Usage

-* To open the app open the `CSSPretify.exe` executable located in `CSSPretify/dist/main/`
+* To open the app, open the `CSSPretify.exe` executable located in `CSSPretify/dist/main/`
 * `Checkbox Sort element names in alphabetical order` sorts all the element names in alphabetical order if checked, like this:

 #### before: